-The transmitter circuitry checks \overline{CTS} before sending the next data byte.
-When \overline{CTS} is active, the transmitter sends the next byte.
+The transmitter circuitry checks $\overline{\text{CTS}}$ before sending the next data byte.
+When $\overline{\text{CTS}}$ is active, the transmitter sends the next byte.
 To stop the transmitter from sending the following byte, CTS must be deasserted before the middle of the last stop bit that is currently being sent.
 The auto-CTS function reduces interrupts to the host system.
 When flow control is enabled, CTS level changes do not trigger host interrupts because the device automatically controls its own transmitter.
-Without auto-CTS, the transmitter sends any data present in the transmit FIFO and a receiver overrun error may result.
+Without auto-CTS, the

-- (1) When CTS is LOW, the transmitter keeps sending serial data out. - (2) When CTS goes HIGH before the middle of the last stop bit of the current byte, the transmitter finishes sending the current byte, but is does not send the next byte. - (3) When CTS goes from HIGH to LOW, the transmitter begins sending data again.
+- (1) When $\overline{\text{CTS}}$ is LOW, the transmitter keeps sending serial data out. - (2) When CTS goes HIGH before the middle of the last stop bit of the current byte, the transmitter finishes sending the current byte, but is does not send the next byte. - (3) When CTS goes from HIGH to LOW, the transmitter begins sending data again.

-Fig 5.
+Fig 6.
 CTS functional timing.